johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL2.3 Power-On Stalls and Spin Awareness.md

 	3. Select altitude to recover above 3000', typically 4500' or above
 	4. Check traffic with clearing turns
 	5. Configure and perform power-off stall (no flaps), stick full aft
+		1. For stalling a Cessna 172S, consider RPM of
 	6. As stall breaks, add full rudder in desired direction of spin
 	7. Hold full aft elevator and full rudder for desired number of turns in spin
 	8. Recover with [[POH]] (often [[PARE]]) procedure as described above